der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordUrls.md

 This method will replace any existing custom parameters.

-To clear the custom parameters of the keyword, pass an empty object.
+To clear the keyword's custom parameters, pass an empty object.
 For example, setCustomParamters({}).

-For more information, see [Custom Parameters](/bingads/guides/url-tracking-upgraded-urls#customparametersvalidation).

 ### Arguments:
 |Name|Type|Description|